padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/sanitize-html_risk_assessment.md

 - **1.1 Configuration Errors** - No procedure is confirmed to ensure the mitigation as the HTML input content could vary a lot.
 One method that could greatly decrease the risk is to ensure that the HTML that is going to be treated/ outputed has the expected format and nodes, not allowing anything outside the expected input.
 - **1.2 Insecure Error Handling** - Implement error handling and, most importantly, that errors do not display any sensible information or exploitable content.
 - **1.3 Outdated API** - As we are using external code, we are not able to ensure its maintenance.
 We can monitorized developements on it and, when discontinuation arrives, adopt new tools for the job.

+### Analysis DREAD

+Microsoft DREAD is a quantitative risk assessment model that evaluates threats based on different influencing factors of it.

+These factors are:

+- **Damage**: How big would the damage be if the attack succeeded?
+- **Reproducibility**: How easy is it to reproduce an attack?
+- **Exploitability**: How much time, effort, and expertise is needed to exploit the threat?
+- **Affected Users**: If a threat were exploited, what percentage of users would be affected?
+- **Discoverability**: How easy is it for an attacker to discover this threat?

+### Threat 1.0 - Dependency

+- Damage : System downtime ( 3 )
+- Reproducibility :  Not very likely ( 1 )
+- Exploitability : No vulnerabilities could be exploited while the system is down ( 0 )
+- Affected Users : All (10)
+- Discoverability: Not Applicable ( 0 )

+Overall DREAD score for this threat: **2.8**

+### Threat 1.1 - Configuration Errors

+- Damage : Major.
+Leaks of data, denial of service, etc. ( 10 )
+- Reproducibility :  Always when exploited ( 10 )
+- Exploitability :  Not everyone can do it but the one who can, can easily do it ( 5 )
+- Affected Users : All (10)
+- Discoverability: WhiteListing contents sweeps the majority of the most commum exploits making the exploit hard to discover ( 2 )

+Overall DREAD score for this threat: **7.4**

+### Threat 1.2 - Insecure Error Handling

+- Damage : Major.
+Leaks of data, account stealing and such ( 7 )
+- Reproducibility :  Not always reproducible ( 6 )
+- Exploitability :  Depending on the error, some informations could be exploited( 6 )
+- Affected Users : Individual (2)
+- Discoverability: Hard ( 2 )

+Overall DREAD score for this threat: **4.6**

+### Threat 1.3 - Outdated API

+- Damage : The system could be vulnerable to new sorts of attacks ( 8 )
+- Reproducibility :  Fully reproducible ( 10 )
+- Exploitability :  Requires deprecation and unmanagement of the application ( 2 )
+- Affected Users : All (10)
+- Discoverability: New ways of exploitation could exploit the system in ways the system is not ready to address ( 4 )

+Overall DREAD score for this threat: **6.8**

 ### Relevant topics
 - [sanitize-html vulnerabilities](https://security.snyk.io/package/npm/sanitize-html)